Electoral history of Jean Chrétien: 2000 Federal Election: Saint-Maurice

-Liberal Party Leadership Conventions: 1984, 1990
+Liberal Party Leadership Conventions: 1984 and 1990

 Chrétien contested the Liberal leadership twice.
 He lost in 1984 to Turner, who then led the Liberal party in the next two general elections.
 Turner retired after the loss in the 1988 general election, and Chrétien won the leadership convention held in 1990.

 1984 Leadership Convention

 Trudeau announced his retirement early in 1984.
 Chrétien entered the leadership election but lost on the second ballot to Turner.

 1990 Leadership Convention

 Following the Liberal defeat in the 1988 general election, Turner announced his retirement.
 At the leadership convention held in 1990, Chrétien won on the first ballot, defeating his principal opponent, Paul Martin.